n3rdopolis/rebeccablackos/README.txt

             rbos-force-softwarerendering: Wizard for setting wlmforceswrender option to the kernel commandline with grub

 CHANGING THE RESOLUTION ON SIMPLE HARDWARE:
       Not every video card has its own driver that supports Kernel Mode Setting.
-VirtualBox did not until recently, and the emulated 'vmware' device in QEMU
+VirtualBox did not (until recently), and the emulated 'vmware' device in QEMU
-      VMs would not have mode setting support.
-Before simpledrm, to start most Wayland sessions on hardware that did not have its own modesetting driver required falling back to using the framebuffer device, where many of them do not support this fallback.
+      VMs does not work quite right with the vmwgfx driver.
+Before simpledrm, hardware without proper modesetting support required framebuffer support.
+While possible, there was the problem that wayland based display servers that have framebuffer backends are rare.
+The

-      The bootloader is where the video memory for this driver is prepared, before the kernel starts, which is why the resolution for hardware that requires simpledrm must be configured in the bootloader.
+      The *bootloader* is where the video memory for this driver is prepared, before the kernel starts.
 Grub tries its best to detect your resolution, with one that is supported by both your BIOS and your monitor.
-The resolution can be customized, especially on VMs which may tend to default to a smaller screen size.
+However, the resolution can be customized, especially on VMs which may tend to default to a smaller screen size.

       For Live CD mode, in the boot menu, hit the 'e' key. and set SetCustomResolution to 1 (from 0) and then change the set gfxmode= line to your desired resolution, and hit "CTRL+X"